-An allocation of \$550,000 for Urban Stormwater Drainage works
+An allocation of \$250,000 for Urban Stormwater Drainage works

-Allocation of \$150,000 in the 2020/2021 year for drainage works at Gerogery funded from adopted S7.12 Development Contributions Plan
+Allocation of \$150,000 for drainage works at Gerogery funded from adopted S7.12 Development Contributions Plan

 Budget allocations in the Waste operations area consistent with the current year.

 Expenditure on Noxious Weed control remains relatively consistent with a net cost to Council of \$191,500.